 Here you can see in order of priority, 7 tips that can help you enhance and boost your job search.

-You can use Microsoft Word to edit a template and optimise as much as it can be done.
+You can use Microsoft Word to edit a template and optimize as much as it can be done.
 Or you can use Canva.
 If you are familiar with this tool you can also create your resume on Illustrator and be super creative and stunt out.
-Don’t forget to optimise and customise your resume for each position.
+Don’t forget to optimize and customize your resume for each position.
 Check the job description and the skills required and try to tailor them into your personal resume.

-The better you fit the description, the more likely is to continue to the interview phase.
+The better you fit the description, the more likely it is to continue to the interview phase.

 Have as an option the help of a professional

 We seek professional help in many areas of our lives.
 So why not hire a professional to help you with your job hunting?

 Career coaches, resume reviews, and premium job search services can all be very useful for jobseekers looking to improve their job search and optimize their professional profile.
 Think about the most difficult areas and explore guidance and job search support options.

 Sign up for job boards, LinkedIn jobs & Networking fairs